New Zealand Travel Information

 The official languages in New Zealand are English and Maori.

-Gratuities are not expected in New Zealand and service charges are not applied to bills, but it is acceptable to tip at your discretion.
+Gratuities are not expected in New Zealand and service charges are not applied to bills, but it is acceptable for guests to tip at their discretion.

 New Zealand has a reputation as one of the safest destinations in the world, however sensible precautions against petty theft are still advised.